Stapelia leendertziae - suculenta ciudata, fascinanta si unica

 Requires minimal care and tolerates drought

-Approximate height with pot included 10-15 cm
+Approximate height including pot 10-15 cm

-The decorative vase is not included in the price.
+Decorative pot is not included in the price.

 The plant is sold without flowers.